Flag of Buenos Aires Province: Argentine Confederation

-This was the official flag of Buenos Aires Province towards the end of federalist governor Juan Manuel de Rosas' term.
+The first flag symbolizing the province was created around 1848, when it was part of the Argentine Confederation.
+The Confederation had no central government, and the governor of Buenos Aires was responsible for conducting foreign policy, at that time this office was held by federalist Juan Manuel de Rosas.
+The flag was used to represent the entire confederation.
 The flag was created on the basic pattern of the flag of Argentina, but the blue color was made darker as the light blue in Argentina's national flag was considered at the time to be a symbol of the Unitarian Party.
 In the Rosas' design, the red hats, the dark blue background, and the red sun all symbolize federalism.
 The sun's original yellow color was also darkened over time until it became also red.
+During the Rosas period, a Confederate flag without the white stripe was also used.
+This design was originally used on warships during the campaigns of 1841-1845, but was flown at Fuerte de Buenos Aires between 1841 and 3 February 1852.